fillup/apiaxle-module/README.md

     // Thats it, your API is registered with API axle, your Key is created,
     // and your Key has access to the new API
 ```

+## API Documentation ##
+API documentation generated from phpDocs by apigen is available in the docs/ folder.

 ## Contributing ##
 If you are interested in contributing to this library and/or extending it please let me know, I'd love to work with others on this to help consider other use cases and design patterns.